 5 ways to divide an open plan space is an interesting design thought.
-In particular, given that increasingly higher numbers of our clients are requesting spaces that are not completely open plan or have the potential to change the space later on after they have used the space and developed as a family.
-Some clients are also asking to divide up spaces that were made open plan by previous occupants as the open plan style is not suitable for their noisy family life!
-In this blog, we will outline 5 days to divide you open plan space.
+In particular, given that increasingly higher numbers of our clients are requesting spaces that are not completely open plan.
+The idea being that they may have the potential to change in the future.
+Some clients are also asking to divide up spaces that were made open plan by previous occupants.
+The open plan style is not always suitable for noisy family life!
+Read on to discover 5 ways to divide an open plan space.

-Brick it up!
+Brick it Up!